nelsonfigueroa/nelson.cloud/content/posts/2024-12-22-generating-dates-with-hugo.md

 Here are a bunch of [Hugo](https://gohugo.io/) snippets you can use to generate the current date and time in your Hugo site.

-You can copy and paste these into HMTL templates.
+You can copy and paste these into HTML templates.
 If you want to use these within your posts/articles (Markdown files) you'll need to create a shortcode first.
 Scroll down to the [Using Shortcodes](#using-shortcodes) section for more details.

 I'm running Hugo v0.140.0+extended.
 For all examples, I will assume the time is 2024-12-22 2:30PM PT.